-- State wage information collection agency (SWICA).
-The state agency, including any Indian tribal agency, receiving quarterly wage reports from employers in the state, or an alternative system that has been determined by the Secretary of Labor to be as effective and timely in providing employment-related income and eligibility information. - Tenant.
-The person or persons (other than a live-in aide) who executes the lease as lessee of the dwelling unit. - Tenant rent.
-The amount payable monthly by the family as rent to the PHA. - Total tenant payment (TTP).
-The total amount the HUD rent formula requires the tenant to pay toward rent and utilities. - Utilities.
+Tenant.
+The person or persons (other than a live-in aide) who executes the lease as lessee of the dwelling unit.

+Tenant rent.
+The amount payable monthly by the family as rent to the PHA.

+Total tenant payment (TTP).
+The total amount the HUD rent formula requires the tenant to pay toward rent and utilities.

+Utilities.
 Water, electricity, gas, other heating, refrigeration, cooking fuels, trash collection, and sewage services.
-Telephone service is not included. - Utility allowance.
-If the cost of utilities (except telephone) and other housing services for an assisted unit is not included in the tenant rent but is the responsibility of the family occupying the unit, an amount equal to the estimate made or approved by a PHA of the monthly cost of a reasonable consumption of such utilities and other services for the unit by an energy-conservative household of modest circumstances consistent with the requirements of a safe, sanitary, and healthful living environment. - Utility reimbursement.
-The amount, if any, by which the utility allowance for the unit, if applicable, exceeds the total tenant payment (TTP) for the family occupying the unit. - Veteran.
-A person who has served in the active military or naval service of the United States at any time and who shall have been discharged or released therefrom under conditions other than dishonorable. - Violence Against Women Reauthorization Act (VAWA) of 2013.
-Prohibits denying admission to, denying assistance under, or evicting from a public housing unit an otherwise qualified applicant or tenant on the basis that the applicant or tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking. - Violent criminal activity.
+Telephone service is not included.

+Utility allowance.
+If the cost of utilities (except telephone) and other housing services for an assisted unit is not included in the tenant rent but is the responsibility of the family occupying the unit, an amount equal to the estimate made or approved by a PHA of the monthly cost of a reasonable consumption of such utilities and other services for the unit by an energy-conservative household of modest circumstances consistent with the requirements of a safe, sanitary, and healthful living environment.

+Utility reimbursement.
+The amount, if any, by which the utility allowance for the unit, if applicable, exceeds the total tenant payment (TTP) for the family occupying the unit.

+Veteran.
+A person who has served in the active military or naval service of the United States at any time and who shall have been discharged or released therefrom under conditions other than dishonorable.

+Violence Against Women Act (VAWA).
+Prohibits denying admission to, denying assistance under, or evicting from a public housing unit an otherwise qualified applicant or tenant on the

+- basis that the applicant or tenant is or has been a victim of domestic violence, dating violence, sexual assault, stalking or human trafficking. - Violent criminal activity.
 Any illegal criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force against the person or property of another. - Waiting list.
 A list of families organized according to HUD regulations and PHA policy who are waiting for a unit to become available. - Welfare assistance.
 Income assistance from federal or state welfare programs, including assistance provided under TANF and general assistance.
 Does not include assistance directed solely to meeting housing expenses, nor programs that provide health care, child care or other services for working families.
 For the FSS program (984.103(b)), welfare assistance includes only cash maintenance payments from federal or state programs designed to meet a family's ongoing basic needs, but does not include food stamps, emergency rental and utilities assistance, SSI, SSDI, or social security.